 To differentiate male and female, look at their cere, right above their beak.
 A male will most likely have a bright royal blue cere and the female’s will be white, pale blue or pink.

 PARAKEET LIFESPAN IN CAPTIVITY

 How long do parakeets live?
 That’s a good question to ask yourself before committing to adopt one.
 They are fragile little creatures, but as a member of the parrot family, they can live for a surprisingly long time.

 OUR READERS LIKE: 7 Alternative Medicine Treatments For Animals : A Short Guide For Caring For Your Pet Naturally

 Wild budgerigars have a lifespan of around 5 years.
 In captivity, they have access to a better diet, a safer environment and veterinary care.
 They also don’t have any predators (unless you have a cat at home…).
 All this, along with other factors such as genetics and exercise, can significantly increase their lifespan.

-An average lifespan of 6 to 12 years is reported when parakeets are kept in captivity.
+An average lifespan of 6 to 12 years is reported when parakeets are kept in captivity as pets.
 Although, with excellent care, budgies can possibly live up to 20 years!

 PARAKEET SONGS AND SOUNDS